prisma/prisma1/docs/1.12/03-Tutorials2/06-Deploy-Prisma-Servers/06-Zeit-Now-and-Google-Cloud-SQL.md

 ---
-alias: joofei3ahd
+alias: mohj5eiwot
 description: Learn how to deploy Prisma servers to Zeit Now.
 ---

 # Zeit Now and GCP Cloud SQL

 In this tutorial, you’re going to learn how to deploy a Prisma server to [Zeit Now](https://zeit.co/now).
-The server will be backed by a MySQL database hosted in Google Cloud Platform (GCP).
-If you wish to host your database elsewhere such as AWS RDS just skip directly to [part 2]().
+The server will be backed by a MySQL database hosted in [Google Cloud Platform](https://cloud.google.com/gcp) (GCP).

 ## Overview

 [Zeit Now](https://zeit.co/now) provides real-time Node and Docker cloud deployments.

 Google Cloud SQL provides fully-managed PostgreSQL & MySQL instances.
 You may follow the [tutorials and quick guides](https://cloud.google.com/sql/docs/) to configure and setup your SQL instance using either the console or command line.